 Always have “a plan B.” When you realize you can’t protect the product from certain technical failures completely, it’s critical to prepare it for such situations.
 Your QA specialists should make sure that switching the device to offline mode will not become a life threat, and data transmissions will not be violated during the “blackout”.

-Integration of the IoT, cloud, and big data analytics into the healthcare settings is full of roadblocks, such as personal data regulations, the diversity of data exchange standards, challenges concerning the processing of healthcare sensor data, security threats, and possible technical failures.
-Fortunately, with a viable data integration strategy in place, you’ll be able to overcome all these challenges.
+Integration of the IoT, cloud, and big data analytics into the healthcare settings is full of roadblocks, such as personal data regulations, the diversity of data exchange standards in healthcare, challenges concerning the processing of healthcare sensor data, security threats, and possible technical failures.
+Fortunately, with a viable healthcare data integration strategy in place, you’ll be able to overcome all these challenges.

 However, if you are new to software infrastructure or unsure how you can handle data integration in healthcare properly, drop us a line.
 Along with the fact that we know what challenges a startup may face, Demigos has extensive experience in developing healthcare solutions — this wearable health monitoring solution for seniors is our latest brainchild.
 Contact us today.